-Policy ENV3 Criterion e) - Ensuring good standards of amenity
+Policy ENV3 Criterion e) & f) - Ensuring good standards of amenity

 - 2.1.22 Policy ENV3, criterion (e) states that: "Development should protect the amenity of existing residents and business occupiers as well as create amenity conditions for future occupiers" and criterion (f) states: "Development proposals should be able to demonstrate that they will secure a good standard of amenity for all existing and future occupants of land and buildings.", Residential amenity concerns the benefit enjoyed from external space around the private home, rather than public open space within a development.
 The benefit enjoyed depends on the quality of space, and this quality relates to a number of factors, including location, size, orientation, sounds, noise, accessibility and enclosure.
 Private amenity space facilitates household and leisure activities, such as drying clothes, enjoying fresh air, gardening and other hobbies.
-Provision for amenity space should be made to serve existing and future occupiers. - 2.1.23 The principles of good design, specifically in respect of ensuring good standards of amenity, set out in policy ENV3 apply to all types of development.
+Provision for amenity space should be made to serve existing and future occupiers. - 2.1.23 The principles of good design, specifically in respect of ensuring good standards of amenity, set out in policy ENV3 apply to all types of development (see full policy text at Appendix A of this SPD).
+For example, the principles of good design should apply equally to both affordable and market housing.
+Section 2.11.0 of the adopted Affordable Housing SPD provides further guidance on this and other relevant local plan policies.
 Space standards for residential development are set out in, 'Technical housing standards nationally described space standard' (2015).
 These nationally described space standards promoted by the Council are set out in Table 1 below.
 These standards provide detail on different types of house types and include areas for storage.
 Therefore, where relevant, applicants are strongly encouraged to consider providing these standards in schemes in the interests of delivering sustainable development, high quality design and satisfactory amenity, as required by policies ENV3 criteria e) and f) and policy SD1.